Categories

 Song stuck in my head:

-Leave Me Alone by New Order.
+On the Radio by Chip Taylor.
+This Regina Spektor cover has broken my brain.
 (Also, I’m still really into listening to songs I loved when I was young.
 You can listen to a lot of them in this playlist I made!)

 And this is funny: